desec-io/desec-stack/docs/rrsets.rst

 Upon success, the response status code will be ``201 Created``, with the RRset contained in the response body.
-If another RRset with the same name and type exists already, the API responds with ``409 Conflict``.
-If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase), the API responds with ``400 Bad Request``.
+If another RRset with the same name and type exists already, the API responds with ``400 Bad Request``.
+The same status code is returned If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase).
 If field values were semantically invalid (e.g. when you provide an unknown record type, or an `A` value that is not an IPv4 address), ``422 Unprocessable Entity`` is returned.